totalnoMartina/fluoride-data/README.md

 * I want users to be able to generate different charts of disease/health benefits of fluoride in water and by years
 * I want users to see data on fluoride by countries and effects
 * I want users to know first use of fluoride
-* I want users to be aware that fluoride is banned in some countries
+* I want users to be aware that fluoride is forbidden in some countries and see graph of which
 * I want users to be able to relate through comments and add profile photo
 * I want users to be able to delete account